 In the world of opera, Glyndebourne is unique.
 It is recognised globally as one of the great opera houses.
 Its productions travel worldwide, are performed live in other opera houses and screened in cinemas from New York to Tokyo.

-The London Philharmonic Orchestra has a long and illustrious history at Glyndebourne – the summer of 2013 marked the LPO’s 50th consecutive year as Glyndebourne’s resident orchestra.
-This outstanding artistic partnership has flourished in recent years under Vladimir Jurowski, whose 13-year tenure as Glyndebourne’s Music Director came to an end in 2013.
-Jurowski, who is also Principal Conductor of the London Philharmonic Orchestra, considers his dual relationship with the Orchestra to have added to the versatility of the players.
+The London Philharmonic Orchestra has a long and illustrious history at Glyndebourne – the summer of 2013 marked the LPO’s 50th consecutive year as Glyndebourne’s resident orchestra, and our residency is continues with gusto.
+This outstanding artistic partnership flourished in recent years under Vladimir Jurowski, whose 13-year tenure as Glyndebourne’s Music Director came to an end in 2013, and continues under the baton of Music Director Robin Ticciati, who took over from 2014.

 ‘The LPO is flexible in style, vividly interested in what’s going on in the staging department and it cares for the singers – you can actually hear it in the way they accompany in concerts’.Vladimir Jurowski